Antix-Development/when_mongols_are_your_neighbors/POST-MORTEM.md

 </table>

-I created 6 Mongol enemies for the player to defeat, but only ended up using 5 of them.
+I created 6 Mongol enemies for the player to combat, but only ended up using 5 of them.
 I was very pleased with how they turned out.

 <table>